SrBrahma/react-native-shadow-2/README.md

 * In `style` and on child's `style`, avoid using inline styles (eg `{{flex: 1}}`).
 Prefer using styles from `StyleSheet.create`.
 If you are using arrays for the styles (eg `style={[styles.view, {flex: 1}]}`), have this array creation outside the component or inside an `useMemo`, so it isn't unnecessarily created a new reference at each render and we can better memoize the Shadow.

 -->

+## 🐛 Known Issues

+* [Having a radius greater than its side will mess the shadow if the sizes aren't defined](https://github.com/SrBrahma/react-native-shadow-2/issues/15). **You can use the `safeRender` property** to only show the shadow on the 2nd render and beyond, when we have the exact component size and the radii are properly limited.

 ## 📰 Popularly seen on
 ### [LogRocket - Applying box shadows in React Native](https://blog.logrocket.com/applying-box-shadows-in-react-native/)